 3 - all boards are connected to the CAN bus through RJ45 connection .

 5-The General Converter Mode (GCM) and the IN_OUT references (voltage , current , etc…) can’t be change in real time .
-A startup is needed for all the boards to start together with the same regulation parameters.
+A startup is needed for all the boards to start together with the same regulation parameters. (from where these parameters provided?
+They must be a starting parameter embedded in the code.)

-6- Battery in input need to be charged a little bit or PL_one can not start
+6- Battery in input need to be charged a little bit or PL_one can not start (how this information effect on the code?)

 Startup sequence